 Fast Twitch To Slow Twitch Muscle Ratio

-Location Of The Muscle’s Insertion
+Location of The Muscle’s Insertion

 Insertion is the point where a muscle is anchored into a movable bone.
-If the location of a muscle is away from a joint, it makes that muscle much stringer than a similar muscle with insertion near to a joint.
+If the location of a muscle is away from a joint, it makes that muscle much stronger than a similar muscle with insertion near a joint.
 That the reason some athletes are so powerful despite being skinny and thin.

-Timing And Reflexes
+Timing and Reflexes

-The timing of throwing a punch and the coordination of the punch with the rest of the body is one of the most important determing factor of a powerful punch.
+The timing of throwing a punch and the coordination of the punch with the rest of the body is one of the most important determining factors of a powerful punch.
 The difference between a professional boxer and a normal person is that a boxer know how to throw a punch the right way.
 That’s all you need to learn and you’ll be able to throw deadly punches even if you are skinny.

 Let me know in the comment section if you have ever experienced a street fight and how you tackled the situation.